Onion Messaging In Depth

 Here’s a description of how it works in the latest draft:

-.
+4. Now you get the variable length contents of the hop, called an onionmsg_payload.
 It’s actually a type-length-value stream, and if you’re the final node it contains the reply path, offer request or whatever.
-But if you’re an intermediate node it only contains one field, an encrypted blob called “enctlv”. - You use that
+But if you’re an intermediate node it only contains one field, an encrypted blob called “enctlv”.

 This formulation is kinda complicated: The two layers of encryption in particular.
 But it’s necessary for blinded paths: you can hand me an entry node_id, a blinding, and a series of blinded node_ids and enctlvs, and I can create an onion which routes through them without knowing what the contents is.
 That’s immediately useful for sending replies for onion messages, but also useful for adding blinded paths to offers and invoices so the issuer doesn’t reveal their own node_id (particularly useful when requesting a tip or a refund!).